How to Wire and Troubleshoot MC4 Solar Panel Connectors

 - Improper Crimping: The #1 cause of failure.
 A poor crimp creates high resistance, leading to heat, power loss, and eventually, melting or fire.

 - Cross-Mating Brands: Incompatible dimensions and materials lead to poor seals and intermittent connections.
-This is a serious fire risk.
+If connectors are not specifically listed as intermateable, do not mate different brands.

 - Under-Tightened Glands: Allows moisture ingress, leading to corrosion and ground faults.